MBonalumi/MBonalumi/README.md

 - 🧑🏻‍💼 AI Engineer @ [Datwave.ai](https://datwave.ai)
 - 👨‍🎓 alumnus @ [Politecnico di Milano](https://polimi.it)
-- 💻 passionate about data, and how to make it useful!
+- 💻 passionate about data and how to make it useful!
 - 📌 located in Como, Lombardy, Italy
-- 📫 reach me with an [email](mailto:marcobonalumi.mb+git@gmail.com)
+- 📫 reach out to me with an [email](mailto:marcobonalumi.mb+git@gmail.com)

 <!--
 **MBonalumi/MBonalumi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.